 Stereo speakers?
 Check!
 No 3.5 mm audio jack?
 Checkmate!

 Both phones come with dual stereo speakers.
 The Reno’s “Shark Fin” accommodates the earpiece while the 7 PRO’s earpiece is a thin strip right on top of the phone.
 Both phones have the second speaker on the base.
-In our experience, the Reno 10x Zoom had slightly richer sound than the 7 Pro but the difference was marginal!
+In our experience, the Reno 10x Zoom had a slightly richer sound than the 7 Pro but the difference was marginal!
 Incidentally, neither phone sports a 3.5 mm audio jack.

 Big batteries…that charge fast